Perform a staged migration of email

-You can migrate the contents of user mailboxes from an Exchange 2003 or Exchange 2007 email to Office 365 over time by using a staged migration.
+You can migrate the contents of user mailboxes from an Exchange 2003 or Exchange 2007 email to Microsoft 365 or Office 365 over time by using a staged migration.

-For Windows PowerShell steps, see Use PowerShell to perform a staged migration to Office 365.
+For Windows PowerShell steps, see Use PowerShell to perform a staged migration.

 Here are the tasks to do when you're ready to get started with your staged migration.